wduda/TravelWindowII/doc/lotrointerface.md

 ## v1.0.10beta
 - U29 travel skills support for EN (enhancement)
 - attempted U29 travel skills support for DE and FR - no translations for skills were available on Bullroarer (enhancement)
-- checking for untrained skills both through options button and menu item will now add newly learned skills immediately (enhancement)
+- checking for untrained skills both through the options button and menu item will now add newly learned skills immediately (enhancement)
-- fixed bug in textlist mode where only last skill was highlighted on mouseover (bugfix)
+- fixed bug in text list mode where only the last skill was highlighted on mouseover (bugfix)
 - fixed bug that caused skill enabled list and skill order to reset after SSG releases an update (bugfix)
-- automated github builds to create github releases for easy access to finished zip (internal)
+- automated GitHub builds to create GitHub releases for easy access to finished zip (internal)
 - cleaned up a lot of global/local internal variables and names (internal) [/SIZE]